 The CG80-H series are germanium gold-bonded diodes for computer and data processing applications.

-The GJ series of germanium junction rectifier diodes use a metal body with a glass insulator around the anode.
-The series includes GJ3-M to GJ6-M with an apparently random selection of maximum reverse voltages, all with 1A maximum forward current.
-I also possess some examples of GJ7-M, which is not included in any of my BTH/AEI data books.
-BTH also sold pre-wired assemblies of these diodes such as full-wave rectifiers; I have none.
+The GJ form M series of germanium junction rectifier diodes from about 1957 use a similar but longer metal body with a shorter glass insulator around the anode.
+The series comprises GJ3-M to GJ6-M with an apparently random selection of maximum reverse voltages, all with 1A maximum forward current, considerably more than the form D types.
+I also possess some examples of GJ7-M, which is not included in any of my data books but does appear on a data page from New Jersey Semiconductor.

-If you can provide data for GJ7-M, please
+If you can provide original data for GJ7-M, please

 From about 1960, BTH (already owned by AEI, but both brandings can still be found on devices) were offering silicon junction diodes in series SJ and SL and silicon Zener diodes in series VR.
 Suffix letters were again used to indicate different outlines.
-The undated booklet "Silicon Voltage Reference Diodes type VR" shows images of Form A, a tag-stud outline, and Form B, an idiosyncratic wire-ended outline with a large flange.
-Both outlines suffer readily from black tarnish, unusual on semiconductor casings.
+The undated booklet 'Silicon Voltage Reference Diodes type VR' shows images of Form A, a tag-stud outline, and Form B, an idiosyncratic wire-ended outline with a large flange.
+Both outlines suffer readily from black tarnish, unusual on semiconductor casings and suggesting a possible silver content.
 The booklet contains data for the following, all exist with both suffixes: